3Dsurvey mission: mobile photogrammetry development

 - Better accuracy of up to 4 cm is required, which we were able to achieve by setting ground control points every 200 m on each side of the road.

-Using “roadrunner” for collecting information about municipal infrastructure and detecting damage and anomalies, is simply perfect.
-The device was exactly what we wanted to get with additional excellent support from their development team.
-We were driving around Budapest, testing the device and only after 48 hours decided that we want to make it a part of our mobile mapping solution.
+Using the GeoMeter for collecting information about municipal infrastructure and detecting damage and anomalies, is simply perfect.
+The device was exactly what we wanted with excellent support from their development team.
+We were driving around Budapest, testing the device and only after 48 hours decided that we wanted to make it a part of our mobile mapping solution.

 The final result of our mobile photogrammetry mission

-“Roadrunner” is a perfect photogrammetry hardware for collecting information about municipal infrastructure and detecting damage and anomalies and with 3Dsurvey photogrammetry software it’s a perfect match!
-For land survey maps, a higher accuracy of up to 4 cm is required, which we were able to achieve by setting ground control points every 200 m on each side of the road and some other tweaks (we will talk about them in on of our future blogs so stay in touch).
+GeoMeter is perfect photogrammetry hardware for collecting information about municipal infrastructure and detecting damage and anomalies and with 3Dsurvey photogrammetry software, it’s a perfect combination!
+For land survey maps, a higher accuracy of up to 4 cm is required, which we were able to achieve by setting ground control points every 200 m on each side of the road and some other tweaks (we will talk about them in one of our future blogs so stay in touch).